Brexit blow for disabled people as EU destinations stop recognising UK blue badges

 Automatic recognition for Britain’s 2.4 million blue badge holders – a perk of EU membership – stopped across Europe on 31 December 2020 when the EU transition period ended.

-Ministers promised to negotiate individual deals with EU countries to recognise British badges, but a year on they have still failed to do so for the most popular destinations.
+Ministers promised to negotiate individual deals with EU countries to recognise British badges, but a year on they have failed to do so for the most popular destinations.

 Travellers with disabilities still face uncertainty and inconvenience in countries including France, Italy, Spain, Greece and Portugal – all of which are still in talks with the UK government over the issue.